 - Pay your share of the rent.

-- Notify the IHFA Branch Office and landlord if you wish to move to another unit.
+- Notify the IHFA Branch Office and landlord if you wish to move to another unit prior to moving.

 - Permit IHFA to conduct inspections to ensure the property is in good condition.

 - Immediately report any changes in your household members and income.

 - Supply all requested documentation in a timely manner.